• Skip to primary navigation

 Issue: COVID-19 knows no borders, and its effects on people and the economy have taken a resounding toll on both sides of the U.S. – Mexico border.
 The people of the workforce and their families have been affected and subject to the local and regional resources and policies of their communities, and these effects have echoed into factories and industries, changes for migrant workers, and amplified to effects on trade and supply chains.

-Value Proposition: This project is facilitating the identification, characterization and modeling of existing or potential threats to health and supply chain systems.
-It is facilitating the assessment of the current state of vulnerability of health and supply chain systems and enabling the assessment of social, economic and environmental impacts that may be produced by likely combinations of threats and states of vulnerability of these systems.
+Value Proposition: This project facilitated the identification, characterization and modeling of existing or potential threats to health and supply chain systems.
+It facilitated the assessment of the current state of vulnerability of health and supply chain systems and enabled the assessment of social, economic and environmental impacts that may be produced by likely combinations of threats and states of vulnerability of these systems.

 Headshot of Zenon Medina-Cetina, Ph.D.